-NEIGHBORHOOD IN REVIEW: NORTH CENTRAL AUSTIN
+NEIGHBORHOOD GUIDE: CENTRAL AUSTIN

-Just north of the University of Texas campus and a 10-minute drive from downtown, North Central Austin is affectionately being dubbed the South Congress of the north side.
+Just north of the University of Texas campus and a 10-minute drive from downtown, Central Austin is affectionately being dubbed the South Congress of the north side.
 Part of the buzz is stemming from the number of bars, restaurants and shops staking claim in the down-to-earth nook, namely along North Loop and Burnet Road.

 Record and book shops, thrift stores, cafes and a skate shop rest comfortably among real, unpolished neighborhoods; non-dolled-up porches and patios and newer modern flats.
 Keep an eye on these North Central businesses and others popping up as the area continues to prosper.